 Three Reasons to Choose Open Source Software Over Proprietary Software

 While free software is generally free of charge, proprietary software packs typically have a dedicated online community, which encourages innovation and spurs software companies to respond to user feedback.
-These software programs generally have tried and tested user interfaces and undergo regular usability testing.
+These software programs generally have tested user interfaces and undergo regular usability testing.
 Updates are also made to address any known vulnerabilities.
 However, these updates typically come at a cost.
 In addition, free software programs are less likely to be supported by their creators.

 Free software is more flexible and less expensive to support than proprietary software.
 Its free version does not have documentation, so it’s harder to understand and troubleshoot problems.
 Paid software comes with a hefty price tag.
-However, if you’re looking for the best software and support, proprietary software is the way to go.
-These programs have a large number of advantages over free software, including security and ongoing innovation.
+However, proprietary software is the way to go if you’re looking for the best software and support.
+These programs have many advantages over free software, including security and ongoing innovation.

-Large companies are also adopting open source software.
+Large companies are also adopting open-source software.
 However, these companies have internal I.T. departments and don’t hire external consultants for help.
-Therefore, it’s essential to consider the costs of installing and training staff to use open source software.
+Therefore, it’s essential to consider the costs of installing and training staff to use open-source software.
 And once you’ve done that, you’ll have a good idea of which program to use.
 So, which one is better for your business?
 Make sure to check out this guide.

 The process for fixing a bug is similar to open-source and proprietary software.
 Open-source software tends to track bugs on a public issue tracking system.
 This can make it much easier to identify and fix bugs.
 Additionally, open-source software developers generally use an online issue-tracking system to keep track of bugs.
 In the end, these two systems offer similar support for simple everyday issues.
 However, they differ when it comes to more complicated errors.